VINCIE: Unlocking In-context Image Editing from Video: Experiments

 \subsection{Comparison with State-of-the-Arts}

-We evaluate our model on two multi-turn image editing benchmarks: MagicBrush~\cite{zhang2023magicbrush} and our proposed MSE-Bench.
+We evaluate our model on two multi-turn image editing benchmarks: MagicBrush~\citep{zhang2023magicbrush} and our proposed MSE-Bench.

 \mysubsubsec{MagicBrush}.
+Given its support for multi-turn editing, high-quality manual annotations, and close alignment with real-world editing needs, we first adopt MagicBrush to evaluate our method and compare against baselines.

 Tab.~\ref{tab:perfm_retr} reports quantitative results across three standard evaluation metrics: DINO, CLIP-I, and CLIP-T. First, our model, trained solely on interleaved video data, achieves performance comparable to SOTA methods UltraEdit and OmniGen, which rely on pairwise editing data, highlighting video data as a natural and effective source for image editing tasks.
-Second, with supervised fine-tuning on pairwise data, our method outperforms nearly all metrics, demonstrating that interleaved video data complements existing data creation approaches.
-Lastly, our model's advantages become increasingly evident with more edit turns, \eg, the DINO score improves by \textbf{+0.004}, \textbf{+0.07}, and \textbf{+0.16} from turn-1 to turn-3, showcasing the benefits of learning from contextual video data.
+Second, with supervised fine-tuning on editing-oriented data, our method outperforms nearly all metrics, demonstrating that interleaved video data complements existing data creation approaches.
+Lastly, our model's advantages become increasingly evident with more edit turns, showcasing the benefits of learning from contextual video data.

 \mysubsubsec{MSE-Bench}.
 Tab.~\ref{tab:perfm_MTEBench} presents the multi-turn editing success rates as evaluated by GPT-4o.
 In this setup, the generated image at turn-\(i\) serves as the input for editing at turn-\(i+1\).
 Consequently, failure at any turn propagates to subsequent turns.
 Existing academic methods perform poorly, with a success rate of \(\textbf{< 2\%}\) at turn-5.
 In contrast, our method achieves a \textbf{25\%} success rate at turn-5, demonstrating the advantages of our model and the use of native video data.
 However, our approach still falls short compared to proprietary models like GPT-4o, which benefit from significantly larger training datasets and model sizes.
 Even so, GPT-4o achieves only a \textbf{62.7\%} success rate, highlighting the long-term value of our proposed benchmark for advancing multi-turn editing.